Jira Dashboards Guide: How To Create Custom Dashboards With Your Jira Data

 Unfortunately, you can’t share with stakeholders who don’t have Jira accounts, which is a big drawback when you want to report to stakeholders or clients.

 Also, let’s be honest, Jira is not easy for new users to navigate.
-Visor keeps things simple and easy so that the stakeholders you share with can engage with your dashboard without getting frustrated or disappointed.
+Visor keeps things simple and easy so the stakeholders you share with can engage with your dashboard without getting frustrated or disappointed.

 The image below shows the control you get when sharing Jira dashboards in Visor: